 Abstract

-Method: An online self-report survey was designed around themes including the decision for choosing a career in research, seeking career guidance, succeeding as an academic researcher, receiving support from the institution and experts in the discipline and the impact of the COVID-19 pandemic.
-Hundred and twenty-eight participants completed the survey and represented academic researchers in the United Kingdom who identified with the abovementioned protected characteristics and those who had no protected characteristics.
+Method: We designed a online self-report survey inquiring about the decision for choosing a career in research, seeking career guidance, succeeding as an academic researcher, receiving support from the institution and experts in the discipline and the impact of the COVID-19 pandemic besides other issues.
+Hundred and twenty-eight participants completed the survey and represented academic researchers in the United Kingdom.
+They included both those who did and did not identify with disability, race, gender and caring responsibilities.

-Results: Researchers with sensory impairments or multiple disabilities received more support during the COVID pandemic than researchers who were not disabled.
-Researchers from a racially minoritized background perceived more benefits of the support for research than White researchers who were not British.
-Among disabled researchers, greater perceived support from the institution predicted a greater sense of career progress.
-Among racially minoritized researchers, seeking career guidance and choosing a career in research because of the stability it offered predicted career progress.
+Results: Researchers with sensory impairments or multiple disabilities recognised receiving more support during the COVID pandemic than researchers who were not disabled.
+Researchers from a racially minoritized background perceived more benefits of the support for research than White researchers, especially White researchers who were not British.
+Among disabled researchers, recognising support from the institution predicted a greater sense of career progress.
+Among racially minoritized researchers, seeking career guidance and choosing a career in research because of the stability it offered predicted a greater sense of career progress.
 Among women and those with caring responsibilities, the type of employment contract predicted a greater sense of career progress.

-Conclusion: Factors such as receiving career support and perceiving the support received, stability offered by a research career and the type of employment contract, guide the perception of career progress for disabled researchers.
-Mentoring minoritized researchers can help minoritized researchers to perceive the success of their research and set concrete goals for career progress.
+Conclusion: Factors, such as receiving career support, stability offered by a research career and the type of employment contract, guide the perception of career progress for minoritized researchers.
+Mentoring minoritized researchers can help them to perceive the success of their career and set concrete goals for career progress.

 In this presentation, I report on a study that explored the impact of the COVID-19 pandemic on disabled researchers, focusing on the intersections between disability, race, gender, and caregiving responsibilities.
 I will begin with an overview of the study context before exploring the research process, which included an embodied approach to analysis.
 I will then present the three key themes that were identified: (1) the nuanced experiences of researchers during the pandemic, (2) opportunities for career progression arising from working remotely, and (3) significant barriers to advancement.
 The majority of the presentation will focus on actionable recommendations for individuals, institutions, policymakers, and funders, to foster equity and diversity in higher education and research to ensure a more inclusive and equitable future for the academy